MuyiG/MyLeetCode/README.md

 # MyLeetCode
-My solutions for problems in leetcode.com, written in Java.
+My Java solutions for problems in https://leetcode.com/